 Each snippet has a name and a content.
-Use any XML or text editor to add or customize the default set of snippets.
+Use any XML or text editor to add or customize the default set of snipper than a name and a content.

 Remove a Custom Action

 From the CUSTOM ACTIONS view, removing a custom action can be triggered by right-clicking its list item on the left-hand side, and selecting Remove from the context menu